Operating Protocol – Referencing standards in the Building Code system

 Table 1: Examples of statements that the regulator will avoid including in its documents

-The work shall comply with the requirements set out in B1/AS1 | Duplicates and could contradict Building Code requirements, also if this standard is to be referenced in B1/AS1, this creates a circular reference. |
+The work shall comply with the requirements set out in B1/AS1 Duplicates and could contradict Building Code requirements.
+If this standard is to be referenced in B1/AS1, this creates a circular reference.

-The work must be sufficient to allow adequate... | Not a specific requirement, ambiguous and open to interpretation. |
+The work must be sufficient to allow adequate...
+Not a specific requirement; ambiguous and open to interpretation.

-The product shall be maintained to achieve durability requirements of the Building Code | Duplicates and could contradict other Building Code requirements, also not a specific requirement. |
+The product shall be maintained to achieve durability requirements of the Building Code Duplicates and could contradict other Building Code requirements.
+It is also not a specific requirement.

-The work should be carried out in accordance with xxx | "Should" can only be used for informative content statements, does not infer a requirement. |
+The work should be carried out in accordance with xxx "Should" can only be used for informative content statements, and does not infer a requirement.

 Standards New Zealand provide further general information on the use of standards by regulators